ewjay/fapiwiki/FAPI_Meeting_Notes_2022-06-01_Atlantic.rst

 Certification (Joseph/Mike)
 ----------------------------
 * Norway Health Group testing FAPI 2.
-* Paypal.
+* Paypal

+  * Discussed interoperability challenges in implementing FAPI in various jurisdictions
+  * Indicated they will move onto FAPI 2
+  * Testing FAPI 2 tests
+  * Will have meeting later

 Security Analysis
 ---------------------------
+* Questions from analysis team:

   * Which commit to analysing?
   * Contact points?

+    * Use Mailing list

 External Organizations (Nat)